MiddleSchoolEarthScience/middleschoolearthscience.github.io/_posts/2017-11-09-Five-Easy-Ways-to-Improve-Lab-Experiments.md

 published: false
 ---

-Ideally our students should design and conduct their own laboratory experiments in their science classes.
-I have yet to realize this ideal with my students in our 6th grade earth science class.
-I do believe that students should be involved as much as possible in the construction of their classroom lives; but due to time, safety and avialiablity materials, I haven't found this instructional model feesable.
-My students have had great success when I made these five easy modifications to our lab experiments:
+Ideally our students should design and conduct their own laboratory experiments.
+This is an ideal I have yet to realize with my 6th grade students in our earth science class.
+While I believe that students should be involved as much as possible in the construction of their classroom lives, due to time, safety and avialiablity of materials I haven't found this instructional model feesable.
+What I have found feesable are making improvments to existing lab experiments using these five strategies:

 1. [Marking the text](#mark_the_text)
 2. [Identifying variables and remove pre-made data tables](#procedures)